How to add multiple products to the cart at once in WooCommerce

 - Track inventory for add-on items: when a customer adds a child product to the cart as an add-on to the parent product, your stock figures will be adjusted correctly.
 If an item is out of stock, WooCommerce Product Add Ons Ultimate will disable it as an add-on – so you don’t have to worry about manually managing stock.

-The Products Add-Ons Ultimate plugin lets you include other products as extra options to your product page meaning that your customers can add multiple products to their cart in one hit.
+The Products Add-Ons Ultimate plugin lets you include other products as extra options on your product page, meaning that your customers can add multiple products to their cart in one hit.
 You can use simple or variable products.

 The Pro version of the WooCommerce Product Add Ons Ultimate plugin has a ‘Child Products’ field.
 This gives you the ability to specify other products as add-ons to a product – which means that your customers can add multiple products to their cart from a single product page.

 Take a look at the screenshot of an example product below.
 You can see that the main product is for a woman’s top.
 Within the product page is a section called ‘Complete the Look’ which offers customers the ability to add similar items along with the main product.

 You can view a working demo version of this product here.